 - Do I have other personal responsibilities, such as work or childcare, that I cannot put on hold for residential treatment?

 - Do I have access to peer support, such as family members and friends who support my sobriety?

-DiscoveryMD is a mental health and substance use treatment program that offers residential and outpatient programs.
+DiscoveryMD is a mental health treatment program that offers outpatient programs.
 Unique to our facility, we provide an online intensive outpatient program (IOP) that is great for structure and flexibility.
 We can help you narrow down the best program to fit your needs.
 Please contact us today to learn more about our treatment programs.